Quantalabs/Stalemate/README.md

     pip install Pawn

+## Import

+To import pawn to use graphics, use this:

+    from Pawn import *

+This will import everything in the library.

 ## Graphics

-Use draw_board to create graphics.
+Use `draw_board()` to create graphics.

     draw_board(board_array, next_back=false)

-The `board_array` parameter is the array of the board possition.
+The `board_array` parameter is the array of the board position.
 It should look a little bit like this:

     board = ["♖", "♘", "♗", "♕", "♔", "♗", "♘", "♖",